 Hexogram

 Hexograms overcome the issues faced by choropleth maps by using hexagons to standardise geography.
-Despite being unable to maintain exact shape or topology, the fact that hexagons tesselate well means that, as shown by a map of the 2017 election results, Hexograms can still produce a recognisable geographic representation.
+Despite being unable to maintain exact shape or topology, the fact that hexagons tessellate well means that, as shown by a map of the 2017 election results, Hexograms can still produce a recognisable geographic representation.
 Also, it becomes much easier to understand party representation in the House of Commons.
 In comparison to a choropleth map it is clearer to see that Labour and the Conservatives are separated by just 56 seats.

 Diamond Cartogram